 9.5 Local rules

 Action threatening or causing damage to property or inconvenience to other users may lead to exclusion.
-An allegation of misuse of University property contrary to local rules may be referred to the Proctors for investigation as a possible disciplinary offence under Statute XI.
+An allegation of misuse of University property contrary to local rules may be referred to the Proctors’ Office for investigation as a possible disciplinary offence under Statute XI.

 10.1 Proctors’ powers

-Students at Oxford may be subject to two sets of disciplinary regulations: the University’s conduct regulations (which apply to all students), and, for students who have a college, to the college rules and by-laws provided in your college handbook or equivalent document.
+Students at Oxford may be subject to two sets of disciplinary regulations: the University’s conduct regulations (which apply to all students) and, for all students who belong to a college, to the college rules and by-laws provided in your college handbook or equivalent document.

 - enforce, and prevent any breach of, Statute XI

-- deal with any complaint that a University member has committed a breach of Statute XI
+- deal with any complaint that a student has committed a breach of Statute XI

 - identify the person responsible for any such breach.